DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 <br>

 8️⃣
-Cracked versions of the game do not work!
+Cracked/pirated versions of the game do not work!

 ## Performance